 Celebrate Preservation Month!

-Historic Preservation Month is celebrated nationally each year in May to recognize the importance of preserving historic resources, and their significance to local communities.
-Throughout the month, the Florida Department of State joins these efforts led by the National Trust for Historic Preservation to raise awareness of historic preservation in Florida.
+Secretary of State Laurel M. Lee encourages Floridians to celebrate National Historic Preservation Month, which is observed during the month of May to recognize the importance of preserving historic resources and their significance to local communities.
+The Florida Department of State is joining efforts led by the National Trust for Historic Preservation to raise awareness of historic preservation in Florida.

 The Florida Division of Historical Resources works year-round to protect and promote Florida’s historic places.
 Historic preservation improves our quality of life and contributes to our understanding of each other and the diverse heritage of our state.
 Preservation of historic sites and properties benefits Florida’s economy, attracting visitors from across the nation and around the world.

-During the month of May, citizens are invited to attend special events at historic sites throughout the state to participate in activities and programs celebrating historic preservation efforts in Florida.
-This year, the Florida Division of Historical Resources (DHR) offers special online contests on the Division’s social media pages.
+During the month of May, special events will be held at historic sites throughout the state with opportunities to participate in activities and programs that celebrate historic preservation efforts in Florida.
+The DHR is hosting contests on its Facebook page for Historic Preservation Month.

 For more about our social media contests and other Preservation Month events, click here.